-Nearly a Mile of Lake Huron Shoreline to Become a Permanent Public Preserve
+Nearly a Mile of Lake Huron Shoreline Becomes a Permanent Public Preserve

 Thanks to the generous support of foundations, businesses, individual donors and the Michigan Natural Resources Trust Fund, we have surpassed our $2.5 million fundraising goal to ensure permanent protection of nearly a mile of Lake Huron shoreline.